 - Garnish: Angostura bitters

-Add all ingredients into a shaker and dry-shake (without ice) vigorously.
+Add pisco, lime juice, simple syrup and egg white into a shaker and dry-shake (without ice) vigorously.

 Add ice and shake again until well-chilled.